-The field RD is a bit located at address 0x1C [19].
+The field RD is a bit located at address 0x1C[19].
 This bit is part of the location ANG.

 Rotate die.
 Rotates final angle by 180 degrees.
-This is the last step in the angle processing algorithm.
+This is the very last step in the angle processing algorithm.
 The sensor is Allegro factory-calibrated to deliver identical field directions for both dies.
 If the user wants the two outputs to be 180° offset from each other, this setting is a convenient way to do so.

-Note: If ZERO_OFFSET is changed, linearisation is used, and RD or RO is changed; recalibration of ZCD_TURNS_OFFSET may be needed.
-For further information, see the ZCD_TURNS_OFFSET description.
+Note: If ZERO_OFFSET is changed, linearisation is used, RD is changed, or RO is changed, recalibrating ZCD_TURNS_OFF-SET may be needed.
+Read the documentation of ZCD_TURNS_OFFSET for further information.